-Still not sure if you should apply or need one-on-one help with the application?
-Email our Farmer Advocate, Craig Watts, at [email protected] to schedule a phone appointment to discuss if CFAP-2 is a good option for you.
-Or call us anytime through the RAFI-USA Farm Hotline at 866.586.6746.
+Still not sure if you should apply or need help with the application?
+Call the RAFI-USA Farm Hotline at 866.586.6746.
 The USDA has also set up a CFAP Hotline, 877.508.8364 to offer further assistance.

 WHAT: CFAP-2 is a direct payment (not loan) program developed by USDA to distribute payments to agricultural producers impacted by market disruptions due to COVID-19.